codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-kmm-app.md

 ## Code signing, building, and publishing KMM Android and iOS apps

-To Code sign, build, and publish KMM Android and iOS apps:
+To code sign, build, and publish KMM Android and iOS apps:

 * All Android apps need to be signed before release.
 See the [Android code signing docs](../code-signing/android-code-signing/) or the sample workflow below for more details.
 * All iOS apps need to be signed before release.
 See the [iOS code signing docs](../code-signing/ios-code-signing/) or the sample workflow below for more details.